nexssp/cli/README.md

 ## Languages Supported

-To check if the language is supported, just write `nexss myfile.js` and then you will n
+To check if the language is supported, just write `nexss myfile.js` and then compiler will be automatically installed.

 ### Language specific commands